Tips for fly fishing Montana's small streams

 Most of our small stream fly fishing in Southwest Montana is done by fishing dry flies or smaller dry/dropper rigs to fish that are on the smaller end of the size spectrum.
 The sheer numbers of fish that we typically expect to catch in small streams make up for the lack of size.
 A great way to make the most of the smaller fish is to fish a lighter and softer fly rod.
 The widely accepted “standard” trout rod is a 9 foot, 5 weight.
 Hook a 6” trout on your 9 foot, 5 weight and fly-fishing quickly becomes fish-flying as you’ll likely toss the little guy into the bushes behind you on the hook set.
 Downsizing to a softer and shorter rod suddenly makes for a fun, sporty fight with even the smallest of trout.

 One of our favorite small stream rods is a fiberglass, 7 foot, 3 weight.
-Our friends over at Tom Morgan Rodsmiths make a number of excellent rods that are perfectly suited to smaller water angling and their 7’, 3 weight is second to none.
 The slower action of the glass rod loads up with even the shortest of casts and will bend deeply when a small fish is on the end of the line, allowing the angler to really feel the fish during the fight.
 A double tapered fly line is perfect for the small stream rig as well.
 Casts on a small stream are rarely longer than 30 feet, and are typically within 15’.
 A double tapered line will load the rod quickly and will roll cast in tight quarters as well.
 A fringe benefit of choosing a double tapered line for your small stream setup is that after a season of use you can remove the line, turn it around, and then you’ve got an identical taper on virtually unused line at the back end.

 Shorter, stout leaders are typically adequate for small stream fishing as well.
 The smaller, eager fish are rarely leader shy, especially in rougher pocket-water type of streams.
 Fishing the shortest and heaviest leader that is practical is both beneficial to the fish and to the angler.
 The fish benefit as it doesn’t take as long for the angler to baby the tippet, thus landing the fish quickly, and returning the fish to the water without unnecessary stress.
 The shorter, heavier leader is also better for the small stream angler as fewer flies are lost in the ever-present bushes and trees that seem to line the streams at the most inopportune times.